iomesh/docs/docs/basic-concepts/basic-concepts.md

 [**kubectl**](https://kubernetes.io/docs/reference/kubectl/)

-A command line tool to communicate with the control plane of a Kubernetes cluster through the Kubernetes API.
+A command line tool for communicating with the control plane of a Kubernetes cluster through the Kubernetes API.

 **Stateful Application**